leikareipa/leikareipa.github.io/blog/is-gpt-4-agi/content.md

 In that particular case, GPT-4 was able to convert its initial sub-optimal implementation into a well-optimized one &ndash; matching my performance &ndash; in 2&ndash;4 steps of iteration.
 I simply gave the AI a performance target and reported back the performance level of each of its attempts, based on which GPT-4 adjusted its code to eventually reach the target.

-Again, with a framework in which GPT-4 could iterate on solutions, it matched my performance and provided the implementation faster than I could.
+Again, in this pinpoint domain, with a framework in which GPT-4 could iterate on solutions, it matched my ability and provided the implementation faster than I could.

 ## AGI, ASI